Eashwar-Subramanian/Eashwar-Subramanian/README.md

 # 👋 About Me: Eashwar Subramanian

-Hi, I’m Eashwar — a Master of Data Science candidate at RMIT University with a passion for transforming messy data into meaningful insights that support better decisions for businesses and communities across Australia.
+Hi, I’m Eashwar — a Master of Data Science student at RMIT University with a passion for transforming messy data into meaningful insights that support better decisions for businesses and communities across Australia.

 ---